liuzhousi/FPGC4/README.md

 This one address on the memory map is mapped to GPIO pins on the FPGA.
 Only the right 16 bits are used.
 The left 8 of these 16 bits are read only and are the state of the 8 input ports.
 The right 8 of these 16 bits are the state of the 8 output ports.
 The output ports can also be read.

 #### GPU (FSX2)
+TODO(rewrite this for new gpu)
+...
 The GPU generates a 480x272@60-ish hz TTL signal (or as I like to call it, digital VGA) using a pixel clock of 9MHz.
-For each tile, the GPU has to read the BG Tile table, Pattern table, BG Color table and Palette table (in this order) to know which color to draw.
+For each tile, the GPU has to read the BG Tile table, Pattern table, BG Color table, Palette table, Window Tile table, Pattern table, Window Color table and Palette table (in this order) to know which color to draw.
 This is heavily inspired by the PPU of the NES, which uses the same principle.
 One big difference is that I currently implemented a line buffer which is being filled each line.
 This line buffer takes a lot of space and delay in the FPGA, and is temporarily.
 The color contents of the current pixel are then read from this line buffer.
 Because the linebuffer is only being filled when the pixel clock is on the most left pixel (outside blanking), the first tile cannot be shown.
 Therefore the actual horizontal resolution is currently 480-16, which means 58 tiles instead of 60.
 Currently the code is a complete mess with registers clocking the VRAM and bad things like that.
 Eventually I will rewrite everything specifically for this 480x272 display (or another if I can find a better one).
 Then I can also think about sprite rendering and HW scrolling support, which are not available now.

 The GPU currently allows for 57x34 tiles of 8x8 pixels with 8 bit colors.
 The pattern table allows for 256 different tiles.